susmitha5581/Predicting-the-customer-churn-in-Telecom-sector/README.md

 Preventing customer churn is critically important to the telecommunications sector, as the barriers to entry for switching services are so low.

- we will examine the following:
+ we will examine here:

-b) customer data with the aim of building and comparing several customer churn prediction models.
+customer data with the aim of building and comparing several customer churn prediction models.